TheDreamer/beastie-work/patches/README.md

 	PR: ports/190476

+devel/git

+	So, as I went to record what I had done to sysutils/screen this morning, there was no `'git'` command to be found.
+	Darn it....must have failed the upgrade without telling me and leaving me with no git.
+Kind of annoying that if late in the reinstall something goes wrong, it leaves you with nothing.
+Portmaster should have an automatic rollback.
+Though ports should know the finished build is going to fail the install, and not let portmaster uninstall the old package and then install the new package while will fail to register.

+	Though pkgng will lock the database (sometimes for hours?) while other things are using it, and cause all sorts of mayhem.

+	PR: 191032

 devel/pybugz

 	In the announcement of FreeBSD switching from GNATS to Bugzilla, there was reference to this port.
 And, in the